UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 ### Secrets and Signing

 It is no longer necessary to sign your `.drone.yml` so the `.drone.yml.sig` can be deleted.
-Secrets can be defined in the Drone UI and can be restricted to selected events, for example deployments or pull requests.
+Secrets can be defined in the Drone UI or using the CLI.
+Secrets created using the UI will be available to push, tag and deployment events.
+To restrict to selected events, or to allow pull request builds to access secrets you must use the CLI.

 ### Docker-in-Docker